-As a divorce lawyer in Charleston, South Carolina, I’ve had clients tell me that another lawyer ripped them off during their divorce by over charging them.
-Besides what I hear from clients’ past experiences with other divorce attorneys in Charleston, I’ve had cases where I suspect that the other divorce attorney may be over charged their client.
+As a divorce lawyer in Charleston, South Carolina, I’ve had clients tell me that another lawyer ripped them off during their divorce by overcharging them.
+Besides what I hear from clients’ past experiences with other divorce attorneys in Charleston, I’ve had cases where I suspect that the other divorce attorney may be overcharging their client.
 Over-billing happens when a divorce lawyer charges a client more than is legally or ethically acceptable on an invoice or a bill.
 In this article, I list all of the signs that your divorce attorney may be over-billing you and I explain the ways to avoid getting over-billed (or even ripped off) by your attorney during your divorce.

 Divorce Clients are “Low-Hanging Fruit” for Family Court Attorneys